VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 }
 ```

-Here data (geometries of buildings) are not collected from a distant server but locally, you need to download these [folder](../../examples/assets/lod_flying_campus), then copy it in ./assets/
+Here data (geometries of buildings) are not collected from a distant server but locally, you need to download the  [`lod_flying_campus` folder](../../examples/assets/lod_flying_campus) in `./assets/`.

-Here is what you shoudl see now
+Here is what you should see now:

 ![3](./Pictures/3.png)

-That's it Lyon is here, ok now we are gonna to add our zeppelin.
+That's it Lyon is here!
+Now we are going to add our zeppelin.

-## Create a worldscript
+## Create a world script

+TODO: mieux décrire ce qu'est un world script en général et son but dans le cas particulier de ce tuto.

-First we are gonna to attach a [WorldScript](../../src/Game/Shared/GameObject/Components/WorldScript.js) to our gameobject GameManager.
-A worldscript is used to customize the world simulation, you can put your code in different event called by the game engine.
+First we are going to attach a [`WorldScript`](../../src/Game/Shared/GameObject/Components/WorldScript.js) to our `GameManager` game object.
+A world script is used to customize the world simulation, you can put your code in different events called by the game engine.

-Add the following code in `index.html` inside the declaration of the `myWorld` object.
+In `index.html`, complete the declaration of the `myWorld` object as the following:

 ```js
 gameObject: {